CATEGORIES

 the basic idea of a cable is to provide a path for this signal which DOES NOT ALTER the signal.
 DESIGN centred on physics principles

-is a proven way to provide this path.
+feel, a logical way to provide this path.

 • Why choose TEFLON?
 Dielectric quality is an important factor when designing cable.
 The

-lowest loss insulator available is VIRGIN PTFE (Pressure Cast) Teflon unfortunately
+lowest loss insulator available is VIRGIN PTFE (Pressure Cast TEFLON), unfortunately it

-it is also the most expensive, which you could surmise is why many
+is also the most expensive, which you could surmise is why many manufacturers

-grade available and exhibits the lowest signal loss of any insulator
+available and exhibits the lowest signal loss of any insulator besides air.

 • Design of